 CHANGE IN IELTS SCORE

-The changed IELTS score will also give teachers and the test taker detailed information on his performance in each test module.
+The changed score will also give teachers and the test taker detailed information on his performance in each test module.

 BENEFITS OF THE CHANGED IELTS SCORE:

 The benefits of the changed scoring system will be that the various IELTS recognizing organization will get a chance to fix their basic essential requirements needed for admission, for giving jobs etc, and all this will be done on a more precise and detailed report regarding the student's score in each of the four test modules.
 The test report form will also benefit from the change in the score.
 The student will receive exact information and report of his strengths and weak points upon which he should try to work hard.

 The changed result of the test will be much easier to understand by everyone, as the students performance in each of the four test sections will be marked in the same manner.
 This does not mean that there will be any change in the manner in which the writing and the speaking tests are assessed.
 They will be assessed in the same manner as earlier.
 The change in the result will not bring any change in the overall test score.
 Thus, there is no need to bring any change in the test requirement.

 Go to page: Ielts Score - Page 1 : Ielts Score - Page 2